 The Welcome Screen

 The welcome screen was removed.
 The menu screen now acts as the landing page when users open the app.
 If users would like to create an account or log in, they can do so from the appropriate icon at the top.

 The Searchable Menu

-The filter tags can be toggled to appear or disappear under the search bar.
-The item “add” buttons were enlarged to be more apparent.
-There will be a small animation to visually cue when an item successfully gets added to the cart.
+Filter tags can be toggled to appear or disappear under the search bar.
+The "add item” buttons were enlarged to be more apparent.
+There will be a micro animation to visually cue when an item successfully gets added to the cart.

 The Checkout Process

 More tabs with payment options—like Venmo, Cash App, Google Wallet and Apple Pay—have been added to the checkout area.
 Payment information fields have been labeled more clearly with improved micro copy.
 Text fields for promo codes and tips were also added to the checkout process.

 Refining the Design

 🚧 High-fidelity prototypes are still being worked on and will undergo a second round of usability testing.
 In the meantime, please enjoy this partial Figma prototype and a sneak peek at the Popcar branding.
 I created the logo mark in Adobe Illustrator, taking inspiration from classic popcorn tubs.